Career and College: Exploring your Aim and Purpose

 What does tuition cover?

 Deposit: A minimum $500.00 deposit for tuition is required at registration

 (there is NO COST to apply)

 .
-You may also choose to pay the full tuition amount at that time.
-If you choose to pay the minimum deposit, then the remaining tuition amount will be due by May 2.
+You may also choose to pay the full tuition amount.
+If you choose to pay the minimum deposit, then the remaining tuition amount will be due by May 1.